 Harvest Gathering is run by a volunteer committee, committed to bringing friends, naturalists, and earth based skills workers together to celebrate the changing seasons, and to spend time learning from each other.

 Harvest Gathering was originally going to occur throughout Central Ontario.
 We however found a home in our very first year, and we wouldn’t think of going anywhere else.
 Our gatherings occur on the same land, outside of Lindsay, Ontario every year (about an hour’s drive North East of Toronto).
 When you register you will be sent full set of travelling directions.
-People come from all over Canada to this event, so car pooling is highly recommended, and you can click on the “Rideshare Board” above to facilitate that.
+People come from all over Canada to this event, so car pooling is highly recommended, and you can connect on our FB event page to connect with others!

-The gathering will start in the Evening on a Friday, However, we can always use help setting up, so people arriving early are a wonderful benefit (we ask no one arrive before 2pm though).
-Events run until Sunday Evening, and anyone who can is asked to stick around until Monday afternoon to help with site cleanup.
-The opening fire starts promptly on Friday at 6:30pm.
+The gathering will start in the Evening on a Thursday, However, we can always use help setting up, so people arriving early are a wonderful benefit (we ask no one arrive before 2pm though).
+Events run until Sunday Evening.
+The opening fire starts promptly on FRIDAY at 6:30pm.
 We highly recommend trying to make the entire weekend and being there by Friday night at the latest.
 This really helps us all come together as a unified village, however if this is not possible for you, then we understand.
-Why:

 Very similar in design to our friends at the Headwaters Gathering, the Harvest Gathering was created to allow those who are in Central East/Eastern Ontario to be stewards in their own area, and without having to travel.
 Harvest gathering recognizes the need for us to connect with nature during our changing seasons, and that there are not many outlets for us to share our traditional information and skill sets with each other.
 This is why the word “Community” is so often applied to this organization.
 We are fostering those connections, and as a result, we are all stronger and more empowered because of it.
 As a community, we learn and grow together, throughout the year, and we bring the skills and knowledge we’ve gained with us to share, and strengthen us all.